Last Updated on

 It’s next to impossible to get the flavors from flavored coffee back out of your grinder, so they can affect several batches of coffee beans long after you’ve enjoyed your cup or bag of flavored coffee.

-Of course, taking the time to thoroughly clean the machine is still an option, but it’s a difficult chore.
+Of course, taking the time to thoroughly clean the machine is still an option, but it’s a difficult chore and most would probably prefer an easy to clean grinder.
 Whether you go the second coffee grinder route will depend on how often you drink flavored coffee, your budget, how much time you want to spend cleaning your grinder, and how much storage space you have.

 So Which Coffee Grinder Is Best?